 The art of Command & Control

-For as long as there has been conflict between human beings, people have come up with philosophies on how to manage these wars and win battles.
-Nowadays, in the age of digitalisation, the military is using sophisticated command and control systems, but the principles established in ancient times remain the same.
+For as long as there has been conflict between human beings, people have come up with philosophies on how to manage wars and win battles.
+Nowadays, digitalisation means that the military is using highly sophisticated Command and Control systems, with equivalent systems used in the civilian sphere.
+But the principles established in ancient times remain the same.

-Command and control (C2) is achieved by arranging personnel, equipment, communications, facilities and procedures effectively to accomplish a particular mission.
+Command and Control (sometimes referred to as C2) is achieved by arranging personnel, equipment, communications, facilities and procedures effectively to accomplish a particular mission.
 The process is carried out by a leader or commander in the process of planning, directing, coordinating and controlling the forces that they lead.

 How the systems has evolved throughout the history of warfare.

-Saab’s command and control systems are to a great extent used by the Swedish authorities and defence forces to monitor the country’s waters, coastline, land mass and airspace.
-With access to up-to-the-minute data, they are able to keep tabs on events and react if necessary.
-Each of these systems consist of a multitude of sensors that for instance pick up radio telecommunications and radar signals, which are then used to create information.
-These systems are also used for surveillance to protect borders and monitor illegal activities such as drug smuggling – both on land and at sea.
+These systems contain a multitude of sensors that can pick up radio telecommunications and radar signals, which are then used to create information with which to communicate.
+The systems are also used for surveillance to protect borders and monitor illegal activities such as drug smuggling – on land, in the air and at sea.

 Maintaining territorial integrity, knowing what’s going on around us, is a pillar of defence and hence an important part of national freedom.

-It requires skills in a number of areas such as system design, software engineering and programming, hardware design, expertise of available systems and manufacturers, knowledge of the operating environment, procurement, commercial skills, logistics and a raft more.
-It’s just not plug and play – competence and determination required!
+It requires skills in a number of areas such as system design, software engineering and programming, hardware design, expertise of available systems and manufacturers, knowledge of the operating environment, procurement, commercial skills, logistics and a lot more.
+It’s not just plug and play.

-Where quick reaction is key, tight integration is needed and thus it is less complicated to use equipment developed inhouse.
+Where quick reaction is key, tight integration is needed, so it’s less complicated to use equipment developed in-house.
 The 9LV story actually started with a fire control system 50 years ago which gave ships unique capabilities for air defence.
-It still does and will continue to do so as we, the people at Saab, keep combining cutting edge technology with experience so that the Navies of Sweden, Australia, Finland, Denmark and quite a few others can continue to defend their ships, their nations and keep succeeding with their missions.
+It still does and will continue to do so as we, the people at Saab, keep combining cutting edge technology with experience so that the Navies of Sweden, Australia, Germany, Finland, Denmark and quite a few others can continue to defend their ships, their nations and keep succeeding with their missions.